rabbiyabukhari/rabbiyabukhari/README.md

 - Tracking: write `metrics.csv` with timestamp, seed, config hash, MAE/MSE/F1, and chosen threshold; save artifacts per run
 - Budget: 100–150 generations or trials with patience and early stop
 - Baselines: keep a tiny RNN and a tree-based regressor that train in under a minute
-- Schedule: no parallel competitions on the final day; hold a final test window for sanity checks
+- Schedule: no parallel competitions on the final day; keep a final test window for sanity checks

 ---